-Join the Academy in Chicago for our fourth Joint Meeting with the Asia Pacific Academy of Ophthalmology.
-The meeting will take place at McCormick Place from Nov.
-10 to 13.
+Join the Academy in New Orleans!
+The 2013 meeting will take place at Ernest N. Morial Convention Center from Nov.
+16 to 19.
 It will be preceded by Subspecialty Day, Nov.
-9 and 10.
+15 and 16.
 Learn more.

-Suggested courses for senior ophthalmologists will help you build a valuable experience in Chicago.
+Suggested courses for senior ophthalmologists will help you build a valuable experience in New Orleans.
 For complete descriptions of these sessions, access the Program Search and search by the course code or by special interest "Endorsed by Senior Ophthalmologist Committee."

-The Club Lounge offers light refreshments and internet access.
-It is free to all members over 60.
-Members must show their "SO" ribbon to access the lounge.
+The SO Lounge offers light refreshments, internet access and is free to all members 60 and over.
+Show (or bring) your "SO" ribbon to access the lounge.

 Instructed by Andrew P. Doan, MD, PhD - the Academy's tech guru!

-Selling and Purchasing on eBay, Craigslist and Other Mediums: How to Clean Your Office or Attic with Profit (SPE03)
+Selling and Purchasing on eBay, Craigslist and Other Mediums: How to Clean Your Office or Attic with Profit (SPE05)